 Consider the size of your kitchen.
 You want to select a unit with the right output for your space.

 Another thing you need to consider is the decibel level.
 How noisy is the device when at work?

 Plinth heaters come in three forms – hydronic, electric and dual heaters.
 You must research which one is the best fit for your home.

 Another consideration is the heat settings (how many options) and how fast a heater can warm the room.

 A: Plinth heaters are not as powerful as radiators.
 But in the absence of one, they can effectively heat a small to medium room.

 Q: How do hydronic plinth heaters work?

-A: Hydronic has to do with ‘hydro’ which has to do with energy derived from water.
+A: Hydronic refers to energy derived from water.
 Therefore, a hydronic plinth heater works with water- hot water.
-A hydronic heater uses its in-built heat exchanger to generate heat from the central heating system.
-The heater is connected to the pipes of the central heating system which the fan convector blows air over till they are warm and then it blows hot air into the room.
+It uses an in-built heat exchanger to generate heat from the central heating system.

 Q: Are plinth heaters noisy?